magento/devdocs/guides/v2.3/graphql/reference/products.md

 ### Website object {#websiteObject}

-Use the `Website` attributes to retrieve information about the website's configuration; such as, website name, website code, and default group id.
+Use the `Website` attributes to retrieve information about the website's configuration, which includes the website name, website code, and default group ID.

 Attribute |  Data Type | Description
 --- | --- | ---